-After breakfast we visit Mehrangarh Fort.
-Built around 1460 by Rao Jodha, the fort is situated 125 m (410 feet) above the city and is enclosed by imposing thick walls.
-Inside it features several palaces known for their intricate carvings and expansive courtyards.
-We enter through the Jaipol, the Gate of Victory and explore the series of courtyards and palaces decorated with intricate terracotta lattice work.
-The museum in the fort features a splendid collection of the fabulous trappings of Indian royalty, including some amazing howdahs, carriages decorated with expensive gems, which were positioned on the back of elephants to carry wealthy people or for use in hunting or warfare; miniature paintings and the inevitable Rajput armory and ephemera from ivory inlaid lady’s dumbbells to camel bone carpet weights.
-Afterwards we visit Jaswant Thada, a white marble memorial to Maharaja Jaswant Singh II with an array of whimsical domes.
-In the afternoon we visit the clock tower, a popular landmark in the old city near the Sardar Market, from which narrow alleys lead to bazaars selling vegetables, spices, Indian sweets, textiles, silver and handicrafts.
-It is a great place to ramble around at leisure.
-(B)
+An exciting day ahead as we visit Mehrangarh Fort, one of the largest forts in India.
+The fort is situated 122 meters above the city and enclosed by imposing thick walls.
+Inside its boundaries, there are several palaces known for their intricate carvings and expansive courtyards.
+We enter through the Gate of Victory (Jaipol) and explore the series of courtyards and palaces decorated with beautiful terracotta lattice work.
+The museum in the fort has one of the best collections of the splendid trappings of Indian royalty, including some amazing elephant’s howdahs (essential for glittering processions) and miniature paintings, as well as the inevitable Rajput armory and ephemera, from ivory inlaid ladies dumbbells to camel bone carpet weights.
+Later we visit Jaswant Thada, a white marble memorial to Maharaja Jaswant Singh II with an array of whimsical domes.

 Day 12: Jodhpur/Udaipur (Drive)